mittelmark/tmdoc/README.md

 chunks within  documents of Markup  languages  like Markdown and LaTeX and add the  resulting  output to the  document  for  creating  dynamic  documents,  a technique  as well known as  literate  programming.
 The latter uses  Tcllib's Markdown  package.
-The  embedded  Tcl code  starts with tri  backticks  and a language marker like this ((replace single ticks with backticks):
+The  embedded  Tcl code  starts with three backticks  and a language marker like this (replace single ticks with backticks):

 ```
     '''{.tcl}